yaksetig/Enygma/enygma_retail_payments/protocol_description.md

 * Here's a (private) Merkle Proof of inclusion to show that this commitment is part of the tree
 * I know the spend key associated with the commitment being spent
 * The nullifier $$nf_A$$ is obtained by hashing the spend key and the leafIndex where this commitment is located in the tree
-* The destination amount is the same as the amount that I'm spending
+* The destination amount is the same as the amount that I'm spending (plus the amount in the change commitment)
+* Commitment_A is well formed (i.e., follows the H(x, y, z, w) structure)
+* Commitment_B is well formed (i.e., follows the H(x, y, z, w) structure)
+* The token_id in both output commitments is the same as the token_id in the commitment I'm spending

+TBD: Do we want to enforce that the change commitment has the sender as the owner? (i.e., it uses the spend key of Alice)